Mia-Brunner/C2C-Marketplace/README.md

 Cloud hosting platform, enables deployment to production.
 For this application heroku was used to deploy the application to production as it is free to use for its users.

 #### AWS
 Amazon Web Services S3 provides hosting for images, will be used to allow users to attach an image to their post.
+AWS S3 is also free to use for its users up to a certain limit.

 #### PostgresQL
 Open-source relational database management system.
 Will be used to store data.
+This is also free to use for its users and can easily be used as part of a rails application.

 ### Describe your projects models in terms of the relationships (active record associations) they have with each other